 $addToSet does is, it takes the group of documents with the same

 _id.
 And then applies the expression given as an argument (to

 $addToSet) on each of the documents in the group, and then returns the array with unique results.

 From our game_score collection, what if we needed to find, which game modes did each user play.

-Let me know if you still have any doubts in any of these.
+Let me know if you still have any doubts about any of these.

-Be in touch, will see you in next post.
+Be in touch, will see you in the next post.
 Happy Coding 🙂